 2. See Dr. Jose Rizal’s Statue at The Smallest Plaza

 The Smallest Plaza is not just called by its name for no reason.
 It is actually the smallest plaza in the whole Philippines.
 It took quite hard for me to recognize it as a plaza due to its size.
 It is indeed very small for a plaza that only a small community can occupy the area for any sort of programs in a given time.
 And just like any plaza in the country, the statue of Dr. Jose Rizal’s stands proud and inspires in the middle.

 3. Learn about the Island at Guimaras Provincial Capitol

-More than indulging my eyes and my heart of the beauty that Guimaras can provide, I also wanted to take learnings about this wonderful province.
+More than indulging my eyes and my heart of the beauty that Guimaras can provide, I also wanted to make learning about this wonderful province.
 And so, a visit to the Guimaras Provincial Capitol is a must on my list.
 From there, I learned about the history of the Guimaras province, from being a sub-province of Iloilo up to its conversion to a full-fledged province.

 4. Marvel the Windmills of San Lorenzo

 The Windmill at San Lorenzo Farm is a major source of electricity in the province of Guimaras.
 Nowadays, it has become a major source of tourism as well.
 Seeing it will take you up north in the Bangui Windmills of Ilocos Region but still, reminds you of that Guimaras’ countryside feels.
 A photoshoot in the area is a good idea.
 The place can pass as a postcard.

 5. Eat Mango Pizza at Pitstop Restaurant